microprediction/keymaker/README.md

 # keymaker
-More fun that talking to an AutoML salesperson
+More fun that talking to an AutoML salesperson.

+You can use this template to periodically top up your WRITE_KEY's balance, allowing you to use the prediction network indefinitely.

 ##